 Two bedrooms: 1 x double, 1 x twin.
-Bathroom with bath, basin and WC.
+Bathroom with bath, walk-in shower, basin and WC.
 Fitted kitchen with dining area.
 Sitting room with gas fire.

 About the location